debraysimon/thingpark-global-sim/docs/device-manager-user-guide/create-devices/create-cellular-device.md

 3. In the New device dialog box that appears, select **Cellular** from the Connectivity list.

-    -\> The dialog box is updated with cellular parameters.
+    -\&gt; The dialog box is updated with cellular parameters.

     ![](./_images/creating-a-cellular-device.png)